Skip to main content

 Enter through Gate 10.

-As you enter, your ticket will be scanned and you will be given a wristband to access graduate seating on the field.
+As you enter, your ticket will be scanned, and you will be given a wristband to access graduate seating on the field.
 Please proceed directly to the field.
 Only graduates with a wristband will be allowed to sit on the field.

 Graduates will be seated by their schools or colleges.
 Marshals will assist students in finding their correct section.